 The quality of our staff underpins our ability to provide quality higher education.
-We maintain rigorous policies and procedures with respect to staff recruitment to ensure the quality of the academic staff.
+We refer to TEQSA's Higher Education Standards Framework 2015, maintain rigorous policies and procedures with respect to staff recruitment to ensure the quality of the academic staff.
 Our quality assurance policies and procedures will be further discussed in the later section titled "Aspect B6: Product Responsibility".